34 Best Sitcoms of All Time That Are Still Funny Today

 The show was chock-full of jokes, but it also wasn’t afraid to get weird.
 (Just one example of the weirdness?
 A mini horse named Lil’ Sebastian, who was the town’s biggest celebrity.)
 It was a breakout vehicle for Chris Pratt, Aubrey Plaza, Aziz Ansari and Ben Schwartz, whose Jean-Ralphio Saperstein is the office-comedy version of the wacky neighbor, something every classic sitcom needs.

 Memorable episodes: “Leaves” and “Gone”

 British sitcom Spaced has a short and sweet 14-episode arc over the course of two seasons.
-The series stars Simon Pegg and Jessica Stevenson as young Londoners who meet during their respective apartment hunts and pretend to be a couple in order to snag an apartment.
+The series stars Simon Pegg and Jessica Stevenson as young Londoners who meet during their respective apartment hunts and pretend to be a couple in order to snag a flat.
 Once they move in, they have to keep up the ruse and deal with their eccentric landlady and neighbors.
-Full of pop culture references, pop music, and hilarious characters, the show also features director Edgar Wright’s signature shooting style, which you can find in his more modern films, like Baby Driver and Last Night in Soho.
+Full of pop-culture references, pop music and hilarious characters, the show also features director Edgar Wright’s signature shooting style, which you can find in his more modern films, like Baby Driver and Last Night in Soho.
 Pegg, by the way, went on to write and star in a few of our favorite end-of-the-world movies and action films.

 Curb Your Enthusiasm (2000–present)